-Don’t be alarmed, but Thanksgiving is a mere eight days away.
+Don’t be alarmed, but as I write this Thanksgiving is a mere eight days away.
 Scary, right?
 It crept up on us so fast that I totally didn’t see it coming.
-Now, I am knee deep in grocery lists, recipes and meal plans for the big day.
-I’ll be sharing my 2011 menu here on Friday, along with a few last minute planning tips.
+Now, I am knee-deep in grocery lists, Thanksgiving recipes and menu planning for the big day.
+I’ll be sharing my 2011 menu here on Friday, along with a few last-minute planning tips.

 But today I want to share with you a little trick that I came up with to make absolutely foolproof, lump-free, easy, delicious turkey gravy.
 It’s ridiculously simple and makes the whole gravy making process a cinch.